benjiebob/StanfordExtra/README.md

 ```
 @inproceedings{biggs2020wldo,
   title={{W}ho left the dogs out: {3D} animal reconstruction with expectation maximization in the loop},
-  author={Biggs, Benjamin and Boyne, Ollie and Charles, James and Fitzgibbon, Andrew and Cipolla, Roberto},
+  author={Biggs, Benjamin and Boyne, Oliver and Charles, James and Fitzgibbon, Andrew and Cipolla, Roberto},
   booktitle={ECCV},
   year={2020}
 }